-Professor Artur Ekert (born in Wrocław, Poland) is a Professor of Quantum Physics at the Mathematical Institute, University of Oxford, and a Lee Kong Chian Centennial Professor and also the Director of CQT (Centre for Quantum Technologies) at the National University of Singapore.
+Professor Artur Ekert (born in Wrocław, Poland) is the Vice-Chairman of the Croucher Foundation, a Professor of Quantum Physics at the Mathematical Institute, University of Oxford, and a Lee Kong Chian Centennial Professor and also the Director of CQT (Centre for Quantum Technologies) at the National University of Singapore.
 His research interests extend over most aspects of information processing in quantum-mechanical systems, with a focus on quantum communication and quantum computation.
 He is best known as one of the inventors of quantum cryptography.